bokeh/bokeh/sphinx/source/docs/user_guide/annotations.rst

     p.circle('x', 'y', legend_field="colname", source=source)

-In this case the Python code does *not* see multiple items in ``Legend.items``.
+In this case, the Python code does *not* see multiple items in ``Legend.items``.
-Instead there is only a single item that represents the grouping to perform in the browser.
+Instead, there is only a single item that represents the grouping to perform in the browser.

 .. bokeh-plot:: docs/user_guide/examples/plotting_legend_field.py